USCiLab/cereal/_includes/polymorphism.markdown

 Polymorphism
 ============

-cereal supports serializing pointers to polymorphic base classes, and will automatically deduce the derived types at runtime.
+cereal supports serializing smart pointers to polymorphic base classes and will automatically deduce the derived types at runtime.

 ---